 Got a new rug?
 This is how you can protect it from stains

-My dog Buster loved to snag some cat turds from the litter box, eat it on the throw rug, then puke it up.
+My dog Buster loved to snag some cat turds from the litter box, eat it on the throw rug, then puke them up.
 Besides his nasty cravings and the cats coughing up hairballs, I can’t tell you how many rugs I threw out.

-Why is it, you can have a house full of tile, and the dog or cat’s gonna puke on the throw rug?
+Why is it, that you can have a house full of tile, and the dog or cat’s gonna puke on the throw rug?

 If there’s one thing all homeowners dread ubiquitously, it’s this: maintaining bright colored rugs, especially if you own a pet.